Poor literacy and numeracy skills limit job chances

 How to improve your literacy or numeracy if you've left school

-Bridging courses are often held in maths, English and science subjects to help students meet the entry requirements for a degree course.
+Bridging, foundation and university preparation courses are often held in maths, English and science subjects as well as essay writing and study skills to help students meet the entry requirements for a degree course.

-Youth training courses are free and give young people the chance to gain unit standards and work towards a national certificate.
+Youth guarantee courses are free and give young people the chance to gain unit standards, improve literacy and numeracy and work towards a national certificate.

 Literacy Aotearoa provides free tuition to adult learners in reading, writing and maths.